Founded in Rockport, Maine as Environment Northeast

 Received the ACEEE Champion of Efficiency Award

-These awards recognize leadership and accomplishment in the energy efficiency field.
+The ACEEE award is among the most prestigious in the energy efficiency field and recognizes leadership and accomplishments.
 Winners are selected based on demonstrated excellence in program implementation, research and development, energy policy, or private sector initiatives.
-Acadia Center, then Environment Northeast, won for shepherding policies that engage stakeholders, substantially increase energy efficiency investments, and institutionalize support for energy efficiency throughout New England
+Acadia Center, then Environment Northeast, won for shepherding policies that engaged stakeholders, increased energy efficiency investments, and institutionalized support for energy efficiency throughout New England.

 Efficiency Maine Trust

-The Efficiency Maine Trust (the Trust) is the administrator for programs to improve the efficiency of energy use and reduce greenhouse gases in Maine.
+We worked to shape the stakeholder board concept in Maine, which led to the creation of Efficiency Maine Trust (the Trust), the administrator for programs to improve the efficiency of energy use and reduce greenhouse gases in Maine.
 The Trust serves all sectors and all regions of the state.
-Its suite of programs provides consumer information, rebates and loans for the purchase of high-efficiency, clean energy products.
+Its suite of programs provides consumer information, rebates, and loans for the purchase of high-efficiency, clean energy products.
+Efficiency Maine recently was honored for more than a decade of accomplishments at a United Nations event in 2021.

 Regional Greenhouse Gas Initiative

-Acadia Center has been a leader in shaping and promoting the design of the Regional Greenhouse Gas Initiative (RGGI), the nation’s first multi-state agreement to limit emissions from power plants.
+Acadia Center has been a leader in advocating for the design of the Regional Greenhouse Gas Initiative (RGGI), the nation’s first multi-state agreement to limit emissions from power plants.
 RGGI has created over $4 billion in revenue for states to reinvest in clean energy, energy efficiency, consumer support to shift off fossil fuels and many other beneficial uses.
+It is the nation’s first multistate climate accord, and we are now working to prioritize investments in communities historically damaged by fossil fuel energy infrastructure.

 ISO-NE Grid Modernization